 Brown the Meat.
 Heat the oil in a large cast iron pan to medium-high heat.
 Sear the beef chunks a few minutes per side to get a nice coating.
 Transfer to a slow cooker or crock pot.

-Deglaze the Pan.
-Deglaze the pan with a bit of beef broth, water or wine and scrape all of the brown bits from the bottom of the pan.
+Deglaze the Pan with beef broth, water or wine and scrape all of the brown bits from the bottom of the pan.
 Pour it into the crock pot.

-Cook Low and Slow.
-Cook on high for 4 hours, or on low for 6-8 hours, or until the beef is fork tender.
-It should easily break apart with a fork.
-It could take a bit longer to cook, depending on your slow cooker.
+Add the remaining ingredients and cook on high for 4 hours, or on low for 6-8 hours, or until the beef is fork tender.

 I personally recommend cooking on LOW, as the beef will be more tender this way, though HIGH will save you time.
 Tender barbacoa is the best.